vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/controllers/README.md

         },

         doLogin: function() {
-            //called whenever the Login button is tapped },
+            // called whenever the Login button is tapped },

         doLogout: function() {
-            //called whenever any Button with action=logout is tapped }
+            // called whenever any Button with action=logout is tapped }
     });